-- High school instructors will analyze the postsecondary competencies/skills needed by students to successfully pass/master one or more post secondary level courses. - Based on this analysis, instructors may recommend qualified students attempt the articulation exam at WSCC by submitting an application for an examination.
-Review sheets for the exams may be accessed at: www.ws.edu/techprep/review.asp - Students must have a minimum 2.0 GPA. - Students must be currently enrolled in high school or have graduated within the last two years as noted under the section Passing Grades.
+- High school instructors will analyze the postsecondary competencies/skills needed by students to successfully pass/master one or more post secondary level courses. - Based on this analysis, instructors may recommend qualified students attempt the Dual Credit exam at WSCC by submitting an application for an examination.
+Review sheets for the exams may be accessed at: www.ws.edu/teched/perkins/reviewwscc.asp - Students must have a minimum 2.0 GPA. - Students must be currently enrolled in high school as an 11th or 12th grader.